swettk/clog/modern-web.md

 	}
 ~~~

-There are **looads** of different frameworks, and most of them are great.
+There are **loads** of different frameworks, and most of them are great.
 A lot of them do the same things. jQuery is a great one, providing a hugely solid base foundation for web programming.

 # AJAX: Asynchronous JavaScript and XML <a name="ajax"></a>